MarcinMikolaj/RendezVous/README.md

 This project is a dating app.
 Each visitor to the application can create an account and then log in to the user panel.

-The application will show us other users and information about them with whom we can pair.
+The application will show us project.rendezvous.other users and information about them with whom we can pair.
 Whether we reject a given user or accept it depends on us.

 The application allows you to display the candidates offered to us depending on our preferences regarding e.g. distance, age range, gender, etc.